speidy/my_scripts/README.md

 Hello,

-This repo will contain my scripts written to maintain ActiveDirectory environment computers.
+This repo will some of my scripts / code tests .